okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-overview/main/index.md

 #### Learning outcomes

-* Prepare a SCIM API service.
+* Learn how to build a SCIM API service.
-* Connect the SCIM API service to Okta through an integration.
+* Connect the SCIM API service to Okta by adding a private SCIM integration or by using the [OIN Wizard](/docs/guides/submit-oin-app/scim/main/) to make the integration public.
 * Test your integration to make sure everything is functional.

 #### What you need

 * An Okta Developer Edition organization.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup).
 * A SCIM version 2.0 API design that supports the [minimum feature set](/docs/guides/scim-provisioning-integration-prepare/main/#features).
-* Profile Sourcing activated in your org, to test this feature in your SCIM app integration.
+* Profile Sourcing activated in your org, if your integration supports feature.
 See [Profile Sourcing activation](/docs/guides/scim-provisioning-integration-test/main/#profile-sourcing-activation).

 ---